-Considering the lack of support from the government in the fight against "La Roya", this single 0rigin Mexican coffee is miraculously smooth, pleasant, with a natural sweetness.
+Our Organic, Fair Trade Mexican Coffee is harvested from the highlands of Chiapas, Mexico and delivers a cocoa powder sweetness and long finish.
+Considering the lack of support from the government in the fight against "La Roya", this coffee is delivers unexpected smooth, pleasant, with a natural sweetness.

 Lot: Altura de Chiapas